ChristmasWang/Winter_Project/README.md

 2. Answer the Questions in exercise/exercise.cpp (Write down U answer in .cpp)
 3. Think about the Project.
 (What/How to do? `Make a PowerPoint and Show it to ME`)

-### Before the next week， you may have to learn something.
+### Before the second week, you may have to learn something.
 1. What is `Class`?
 And what is the difference between `class` and `struct`.
 2. If you want to program a GUI intereface for your project (not just in cmd), you may have to learn something about **QT**.